Poking the Bear — A Classic SEO Tale

 In the olden days of SEO, search engines didn’t “render” webpages.
 They simply scanned through the source code and made ranking decisions based on that information.
 Eventually, search engines realized that they really should be making decisions based on what the end users actually saw, not just what was squeezed into (or omitted from) the server’s source code response.
 To address this, they began to render webpages the same way a browser does and utilized this visually-rendered version of a page in making ranking decisions.

 In 2019, Google announced that GoogleBot’s rendering engine was going to be “evergreen.”
 What this means is that every time Google’s Chrome browser is updated, GoogleBot will use the most recent version of the browser as its rendering engine.
 Not too long after, Bing made an announcement that BingBot would also be evergreen and would always use the most recent rendering engine from the Edge browser.

 THIS WAS A HUGE DEAL for A/B testing for SEO.

 This means that the same client-side coding mechanisms that make user-focused A/B testing so easy to implement can now be made available to SEO A/B testers!

 Bot-based A/B testing may be overkill for smaller sites.
 But for large CMS-driven sites like ecommerce platforms and large content hubs with tens of thousands (and more) pages, it’s a great way to be even more strategic with our optimization strategies.

 Or, in other words, make the game of “poke the bear” much more rewarding!
-Request a trial today!
+Request a demo today!